How to use the calibration workspace tabs

 Ingest

-• decide whether the dataset is representative enough to calibrate from
+- decide whether the dataset is strong enough to continue

-• whether the selected folder is too broad, too risky, or too unrepresentative
+- whether the selected folder is too broad or too risky for a clean ingest session

-Do not move on just because ingest completed technically.
+Do not move on only because ingest completed.

 If you want the detailed walkthrough for interpreting the post-ingest charts and summary, read How to use diagnostics after FIT ingestion.